kaisarhossain/Smart-Email-Classification-App/README.md

 - Create a new **Hugging Face Space** → Select **Docker** as the SDK.
 - Connect your **GitHub repository** or upload the project manually.
 - Hugging Face automatically builds and runs your app.
-- In case if you face to push HF deployment using Git, I would highly recommend to check my below Git reference for HF deployment document:
+- In case if you face any issue to push HF deployment using Git, I would highly recommend to check my below Git reference document on HF deployment:
   - https://github.com/kaisarhossain/Git-Reference-for-Hugging-Face-HF-GitHub-Deployments/tree/main

 ---